Market domination: Market share

 Market shares within an industry might not exhibit a declining scale.
 There could be only two firms in a duopolistic market, each with 50% share; or there could be three firms in the industry each with 33% share; or 100 firms each with 1% share.
 The concentration ratio of an industry is used as an indicator of the relative size of leading firms in relation to the industry as a whole.
 One commonly used concentration ratio is the four-firm concentration ratio, which consists of the combined market share of the four largest firms, as a percentage, in the total industry.
 The higher the concentration ratio, the greater the market power of the leading firms.

 Legally, the determination is often more complex.
-A case that can be used to define market dominance under EU Law is the United Brands v Commission (The ‘bananas’ case) where the court of justice said, 'the dominant position thus referred to by Article [102] relates to a position of economic strength enjoyed by an undertaking which enables it to prevent effective competition being maintained on the relevant market by affording it the power to behave to an appreciable extent independently of its competitors, customers and ultimately of its consumers’ The Commission’s Guidance suggests that market shares is only a ‘useful first indication’ in the process of assessing market power.
+A case that can be used to define market dominance under EU Law is the United Brands v Commission (The ‘bananas’ case) where the court of justice said, 'the dominant position thus referred to by Article [102] relates to a position of economic strength enjoyed by an undertaking which enables it to prevent effective competition being maintained on the relevant market by affording it the power to behave to an appreciable extent independently of its competitors, customers and ultimately of its consumers’ The commission's Guidance suggests that market shares is only a ‘useful first indication’ in the process of assessing market power.

+Market dominance and monopolies

+Market dominance is closely related to the economic concept of competition.
+Monopolistic power is derived from market share, and thus intertwined with dominance.
+Whilst a theoretical monopoly will have a single firm supplying the industry, market dominance can describe a situation where multiple firms operate in the market, however a single firm has majority control.

+As economic competition is encouraged, regulation in most countries applies to both monopolistic firms, as well as firms who hold dominant market positions.
+In Australia, for example, the Australian Competition & Consumer Commission hold the position that a firm with significant market power (relating to dominant firms, all the way up to firms in a complete monopoly) must not "do anything that has the purpose, effect or likely effect of substantially lessening competition."